voicerepublic/voicerepublic_dev/doc/streambox/guide.md

 ## Installing the heatsinks
 There are two heatsinks with pre-applied glue, one a bit bigger than the other.
-There are also two chips which the heatsinks pretty much perfectly fit.
+There are also two chips on the Pi which the heatsinks pretty much perfectly fit.
 Remove the protective film from the heatsinks and stick them onto their matching chip.
-Voilà, heatsinks installed.
+You're done ;)

 ![Heatsinks installed](img/heatsinks_installed.jpg)

+This is how the Pi should look with heatsinks installed.

 ## Encasing the Pi